tmobile/magentaA11y/_checklist-native/alert-dialog.md

     - Use the property wrapper `@FocusState`in conjunction with the view modifier `focused(_:equals:)` to assign focus on a view, when the view is equal to a specific value.
   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

-### Native Alert announcement examples
+### Announcement examples
 - Three separate focus areas
-    - "alert, title" when alert appears with an audible ping.
+    - "Alert, title"  (When alert appears with an audible ping)
     - "Body content"
     - "CTA, button"

 ## Android

+### Developer Notes

+-An alert gives users ciritcal information they need right away, usually appearing over an existing screen
+- Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+- Options to close the modal for the screen reader user:
+  - Two/three finger swipe
+  - A close button
+  - CTA
+  - Tapping outside the alert to close cannot be the only option for screen reader users

 ### Name
 - Programmatic name describes the purpose of the alert dialog